jaspereb/LunchReadingGroup/index.md

 Meetings are held every **Tuesday from 12:30pm to 2pm**, presentations should last 20-40 minutes with time for discussion included.
 The RL series takes around 75 minutes per lecture.

+Fletcher's solution to the Easy21 assignment is [this file](easy21.py)

 ## Guidelines
 -Upload the paper or presentation at least 1 day prior
 -It's informal, so present however you feel is most useful.
 Presenting should not be a significant burden so don't spend too long preparing.